saintmog/token-calc/README.md

 # 💸 BloxFusion | Token Converter

-BloxFusion is a simple and sleek desktop app that helps you convert tokens into USD based on a set rate.
+Simple and sleek desktop app that helps you convert tokens into USD based on a set rate.
 Designed for quick calculations and enhanced with sound effects, Discord integration, and a slick animated logo, it's perfect for users who need fast and beautiful conversions.

 ## 🧠 Features